 This is Michael Strachan, and no, he is not confused.
 His closet doubles as a recording studio, with jeans doubling as acoustic panels, and he is recording the story of the Bible.

-But even though he’s a world apart from the subject he is describing into his super-sensitive microphone, he is right there in the action in his mind and voice, and so too will be his listeners.
+Standing before his microphone reading from his tablet computer, he’s a world apart from the subject he is describing into his super-sensitive microphone.
+But he is right there in the action in his mind and voice, and so too will be his listeners.
 He is trying to make The Bible Story come alive.

 The Bible Story was originally produced in six volumes by Herbert W. Armstrong and the Worldwide Church of God, which still holds the copyrights.
 The Philadelphia Church of God has produced seven additional volumes, covering Bible history from King David through the apostles.